BigJerBD/kankei-backend/README.md

 ### Other Components

-- to run the Application with the backend, please go the `Kankei-Backend` repository for more information about the setup
+- to run the backend with the frontend, please go the `Kankei-Frontend` repository for more information about the setup

-- to run also the Database, please contact me directly.
+- to run also the database, please contact me directly.
 The data are not openly shared to everyone since they come from personal data wrangling processes